mgechev/blog.mgechev.com/content/post/2017-12-28-career-development-open-source-get-started.md

 <img src="/images/open-source/best.png" style="display: block; margin: auto" alt="The Best">

-## Popularity and Reputation
+## Visibility and Reputation

 We already made it clear that open source can be a great source of wisdom.
 Having the chance to work with the best software engineers in the world, [Turing Award](https://en.wikipedia.org/wiki/Turing_Award) winners, etc. That's not the only direction the open source software could be helpful, though. **It can also increase your recognition and reputation in your community.**

 As I mentioned, corporations often use open source projects because they usually come for free and save a portion of the budget.
 Imagine you're one of the contributors to a popular technology.
 You're *one of the people working on it*.
 You know the roadmap, you know every corner case in the code.
 You're definitely a domain expert.
-If the project's popularity grows, your reputation and popularity grow as well.
+If the project's popularity grows, your reputation and visibility grow as well.
 You'll be the first candidate a company using the given open source project would want to hire!

 Over the past 2-3 of years, I've been contributing to a lot of open source projects, mostly Angular related.
 For this time, my followers on GitHub grew from below 100 to over 3.7k!
 I got tens of thousands of stars on projects I created.
 Some of my open source projects have over 1.3 million downloads per month!
 Over the past 2 years, I've flown over 200,000 km to give over 45 technical talks on worldwide conferences in locations such as Las Vegas, Germany, UK, The Bahamas, Salt Lake City, Russia and many others.
 This is not only great professional experience but also an amazing personal adventure!